RealA10N/usm/README.md

 - QBE is not an assembler: it generates assembler textual code.
 It QBE slower, not self contained, and harder to port and use for cross compilation.

-The QBE author also maintains a list of [Resources for Amateur Compiler Writers] seems to contain a good selection of practical articles and books.
+QBE's author, Quentin Carbonneaux, also maintains a list of [Resources for Amateur Compiler Writers] that seem to contain a good selection of practical articles and books.

 ### MIR<a name="mir"></a>